-Please consult the Office of the Registrar webpage schedule and regarding course registration information.[46]
-Some courses listed in the Bulletin or CUNYfirst course catalog may not be offered every semester.
-All students should be advised before registering.
-Students with less than 30 credits must be advised by their advisor in the Counseling Center before they can be registered.
-All eligible students are notified in their CUNYfirst account regarding enrollment for fall, sprina semesters and winter, summer sessions.
+Please consult the Office of the Registrar webpage regarding course schedule and registration information.
+[51] Some courses listed in the Bulletin or CUNYfirst course catalog may not be offered every semester.
+All eligible students are notified in their CUNYfirst account regarding enrollment for fall, spring semesters and winter, summer sessions.
 Students are assigned a specific day and time on which to register.
+Students may not register before their appointed time.